AlterX76/Wifi_AP_VPN/README.md

 <b>I like to call it abstraction of a VPN using a WIFI AP</b>.<br/>
 You didn't yet understand it?<br/>
 Well let's do an example:<br/>
 Starting a snapvpn box, it creates a WIFI AP where any of your devices can connect to (and navigate thru internet).
-Using the ad-hoc mobile app (download it from Android or Apple store) one can easily configure all available options like:
+Using the ad-hoc mobile app (download it from Android or Apple store) one can easily configure all available options like:<br/>
--> Changing Access Point name and password for your WIFI extender -> Changing settings for connecting towards a vpn server (decide if to start the connection at boot of the snapvpn box) -> Manage different snapvpn boxes (yes! you can have multiple boxes each of them connected to several countries!)
+-> Changing Access Point name and password for your WIFI extender<br/>
+-> Changing settings for connecting towards a vpn server (decide if to start the connection at boot of the snapvpn box)<br/>
+-> Manage different snapvpn boxes (yes! you can have multiple boxes each of them connected to several countries!)<br/>
--> Viewer of all connected devices on the WIFI AP and option to enable/disable on the fly which device has to go through which country
+-> Viewer of all connected devices on the WIFI AP and option to enable/disable on the fly which device has to go through which country<br/>
--> Start/Stop of a connection on demand
+-> Start/Stop of a connection on demand<br/><br/>

 Benefit:<br/>
 -> Cheap solution (a cost for such device is roughly 40~60 euro)<br/>